MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

     -  This solution will work for environment admins, but the view will be restricted to only the environments an environment admin has access to.
     -  Dynamics 365 service admin is required for getting details about model-driven apps and solution-aware flows.

--  Power Apps Premium license (per app, per user, or Dynamics 365 Online licenses) is required for using Common Data Service.
+-  Power Apps Premium license (per app, per user) is required for using Common Data Service.

 -  Environment with a Common Data Service instance, where the user installing the solution has the System Administrator security role.